Presentations for cusped arithmetic hyperbolic lattices: Introduction

 The paper is organized as follows.
 In Section 2 we discuss generalities about horoball coverings of hyperbolic spaces, levels for cusp points of integral lattices, and outline how we apply Macbeath's theorem in this context.
 In Section 3 we discuss horosphere intersections in more detail, in particular the quantitative relation between levels and heights of horospheres for integral lattices.
 In Sections 4 and 5 we apply this method to compute presentations for the Picard and Hurwitz modular groups respectively.

-We would like to thank Daniel Allcock for suggesting this method and for many helpful comments, and Matthew Stover and Daniel Allcock for pointing out a mistake in an earlier version of the paper.
-We would also like to thank the referee for numerous comments and suggestions, including pointing out several technical mistakes and omissions.
+We would like to thank Daniel Allcock for suggesting this method and for many helpful comments, Matthew Stover for pointing out a mistake in an earlier version of the paper and Martin Deraux for helpful discussions.
+We would also like to thank the referee for numerous comments and suggestions which greatly improved the paper; in particular their suggestion to automate the computational steps was critical to obtaining certifiably correct presentations for the final version of the paper.